eddsteel/vagrant-box-version/README.md

 you don't or either remote or local version can't be determined, you will be warned about it.

+From version 0.0.2, you can simply run `vagrant up`, `vagrant provision` or `vagrant reload` and the version checking will be triggered.

 ### Installation from source.

 Simply run `rake build`, and then